Image of sign that says Ohio Welcomes You

 A homeschool portfolio can be a great way to showcase your child’s best work and to remember your time learning together!

-If your child plans to apply to college, they’ll likely need a high school transcript.
-It’s a good idea to keep track of the courses, credit hours, and final grades to put on the transcript.
 You can make your own transcripts or enroll in an online homeschool program that provides them for you.

 Graduation Requirements